 Pro #3: Everybody’s Doing It!
 Customers Expect Free Returns

-Thanks to services like Amazon Prime consumers not only expect speedy shipping, they expect it for free and the same applies for return shipping.
+Thanks to services like Amazon Prime, consumers not only expect speedy shipping – they expect it for free.
+The same applies to return shipping.

 Pro #4: Offering Free Return Shipping Does Not Have to Be a Comprehensive Policy

-When it comes to online returns and exchanges, you don’t need a one size fits all policy.
-In fact, you’ll likely be better off with a fluid return policy tailored to your products, customers, and goals.
+When it comes to online returns and exchanges, you don’t need a one-size-fits-all policy.
+You’ll likely be better off with a fluid return policy tailored to your products, customers, and goals.

 Here are some ideas of how you can segment your return policy to offer free returns for select products and situations:

 - Offer free return shipping for only full price items

 - Offer free return shipping during the holiday season

 - List items as Final Sale

 - Offer different return shipping depending on item category